vgwb/Antura/docs/en/manual/discover_module.md

 ### Analytics

-!!! note
+> [!note]
-    We care about privacy and anonymity.
+> We care about privacy and anonymity.
 We collect gameplay data without linking it to personally identifiable information.
-    Linking students to profiles (if needed) is managed by the teacher according to school policies.
+> Linking students to profiles (if needed) is managed by the teacher according to school policies.

 - Logs gameplay events (play time, quest attempts, bonus/malus, card collection).
 - Data can be exported in a simple format for manual evaluation (JSON) or automatic (xAPI).